 If you are a native English speaker, you certainly have an advantage, but be aware that millions of foreigners come to Germany and search for English-speaking job placements.

 The offer is there, but it’s still not enough to cover all demand.
 Consequently, you will compete with so many people.

 In most cases, there’s no need to worry about the local language if these criteria can apply to you or your plans in Germany:

 - Teaching English

 - Tutorial teaching of English subject at university

 Jobs without a degree

-Get a well paid and perspective job without a degree isn’t an easy task.
-German salaries are one of the highest in the world, although the employer will try to save some money on poorly qualified workers.
+Get a well-paid and perspective job without a degree isn’t an easy task.
+German salaries are one of the highest globally, although the employer will try to save some money on poorly qualified workers.

-To increase your chances get some qualifications and gain experience, so you can require a higher wage.
+To increase your chances get some qualifications and gain experience so that you can require a higher wage.